mggger/tailbliss/content/blog/introduce-embed-chatbots.md

-# Introduction to Embedding Chatbots
+# Introduction to Embed Chatbot

-Embedding a chatbot allows for internal conversations within your own knowledge base and external sharing via an iframe to your website, equipping you with an official customer service bot.
+Embed Chatbot allows for internal conversations within your own knowledge base and external sharing via an iframe to your website, equipping you with an official customer service bot.

 ![chatbot-intro](/images/embed/chatbot-intro.png)